hishamss/sequelizedBurger/README.md

 <h2>Learning Points</h2>
 <hr>

+- Using Sequelize ORM to provide easy access to the Database.
 - Using Handlebars view engine for Express in the web server implementation
 - Using Mustache template language in the HTML code to pass data between the engine and the template.
 - Implement homemade Object Relational Mapping(ORM) as an interface between the DB and the web server.